IBM/detect-timeseriesdata-change/README.md

 3. IBM IoT node: Configure IBM IoT node to receive events from Watson IoT Platform using the API keys generated in Create Bluemix Services section.
 To setup IBM IoT Node in node-red refer to step 5 in https://developer.ibm.com/recipes/tutorials/getting-started-with-watson-iot-platform-using-node-red/

-4.	dash DB node (CHANGEPOINTIOT): Use credentials of DB2 Warehouse on Cloud service.
+4.	dashDB node (CHANGEPOINTIOT): Use credentials of DB2 Warehouse on Cloud service.
 Service credentials are available in Bluemix service instance.
 Provide database table name `CHANGEPOINTIOT` in which sensor data will get populated.

  #### Deploy the Node-RED flow by clicking on the `Deploy` button